 - Successfully acting for the parents of a murdered child against the police after a high profile murder case;

-- Successfully acted for a former partner of a city law firm in an SRA referral and subsequent strike off.
+- Successfully acting for a former partner of a city law firm in an SRA referral and subsequent strike off.
 Presented allegations of fraud and money laundering to the regulator.